syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Number-Formatting.md

 ### Display Percentage Notation

-`p` – Displays the value in Percentage.
+Use `p` to display the value as a percentage (the value is multiplied by 100 and the % symbol is appended).
 {% tabs %}

 {% highlight C# %}